What is ketamine?

 Directly following a session, we take precautions to insure you feel well enough to go home.
 In other words, that you are alert and present.
-The medicine has sedating and dissociating effects.
-These must subside before you leave.
+While the medicine has sedating and dissociating effects, we make sure these have subsided before you leave.
 Usually people are ready to leave between 2-3 hours after their session begins.
 It is similar to the recovery process following minor day medical procedures such as dental work or a colonoscopy.
 You must have someone (a responsible friend, spouse, etc…) drive you home.
 If this is not possible, you should talk to us first, before scheduling a treatment with the medicine.
 Expect feeling a bit hazy, perhaps unsteady on your feet, for a few hours.
-All patients receiving the medicine must agree (sign a contract) that they will not operate a motor vehicle within 12 hours after a treatment, and that they will be brought home by a responsible adult.
+All patients receiving the medicine must agree (sign a contract) that they will not operate a motor vehicle within 8 hours after a treatment, and that they will be brought home by a responsible adult.

 What are the broader effects I might feel?

 Many report rapid relief of symptoms after ketamine treatments.
 It seems to induce in people a broad sense of openness, expansiveness, and a sense of no longer being weighed down by recurring anxieties, worries, fears, or thought patterns.
 There is often an openness to entertain new ways of thinking or make different choices.
 These feelings are thought to be a direct result of ketamine’s chemically induced neuro-plasticity; a rekindled propensity for learning.